 For Dave Ayala (co-owner and sushi chef at Sushi Groove) the real issue is one of consumer education.
 “You still need to start with a quality product regardless of if it’s fresh or frozen”, he explains, “poor quality fresh fish that’s frozen, that’s always going to be poor quality”.

-“A prime example are sides of hamachi”, he notes.
+“A prime example is sides of hamachi”, he notes.
 “There are a few different quality options restaurants can choose from ranging in price from let’s say $9.99 per lb to $6.99 per lb.
-The $9.99 is amazing, it’s bigger, fattier, cleaner looking and tasting.The $6.99 is kinda like a sponge – soggy and not much flavor.
-Unfortunately some restaurants are happy to pass off the inferior product to customers.”
+The $9.99 is amazing, it’s bigger, fattier, cleaner looking, and tasting.
+The $6.99 is kinda like a sponge – soggy and not much flavor.
+Unfortunately, some restaurants are happy to pass off the inferior product to customers.”

 While musing about consumer education, Ayala also touches on the topic of saku, something most diners are likely to have never heard of, but have almost certainly eaten.
 Saku, translating as block in Japanese, comes as just that to the restaurant ordering it – a uniform slab of frozen rectangular tuna making it simple for businesses to process.

-Saku also comes with another lesser know secret of the seafood trade, “The slang term we often use is techno tuna, because of its almost fluorescent pink coloring”, Ayala jokes.
+Saku also comes with another lesser-known secret of the seafood trade, “The slang term we often use is techno tuna, because of its almost fluorescent pink coloring”, Ayala jokes.
 This comes from the use of carbon monoxide to preserve the color of the meat; wood-gassed tuna sounds far less appetizing than sushi grade ahi of course.

-The treatment does nothing to actually extend the shelf life of the defrosted tuna, but it sure does looks a million bucks.
+The treatment does nothing to actually extend the shelf life of the defrosted tuna, but it sure does look a million bucks.
 “Consumers don’t want brown tuna”, explains Ayala, “but that’s what naturally happens as the fish ages, not that there’s anything wrong with it”.

-Ever wondered how and why a bluefin tuna is sold for $3 million at auction, while you enjoy half price rolls loaded with tuna for mere cents?
+Ever wondered how and why a bluefin tuna is sold for $3 million at auction, while you enjoy half-price rolls loaded with tuna for mere cents?

 Lets quickly go back to that phrase sushi grade for a moment though too, it’s one you might want to take with a pinch of bonito flakes.
 The term is meaningless, pure marketing fluff.
 If you see that particular red flag there’s every chance someones trying to pull the wool over your eyes.
-Proceed with the same caution you would with anyone trying to hock you a Kobe beef hot dog, or a free meal for a time share presentation.
+Proceed with the same caution you would with anyone trying to hock you a Kobe beef hot dog, or a free meal for a timeshare presentation.

-The same cynicism should be applied to phrases like: fresh, natural, organic and sashimi grade.
+The same cynicism should be applied to phrases like fresh, natural, organic, and sashimi grade.
 Alongside sushi grade, these are terms with no legal standing in relation to seafood (see the book Real Food Fake Food, for a stunning deep dive into US food fraud – affiliate link, we earn a commission on sales).

 No US grading exists for fish at all in fact.
 I could call my shoe sashimi grade, slice off a few chunks, and happily serve you with zero worries about the FDA getting in touch, other than for ruining a good shoe.